jdevfullstack-tutorials/ping-bandwidth-internet-speed/README.md

 your fast action game.
 Conversely, you can have 200+ ping but you don't experience any lag.
 All of these things I experienced when playing CS online.
-And I was wondering why because my connection is so fast.
+And I was wondering why despite the connection being so fast.

 One is the quality of connection.
 You know, even if it is fast, sometimes it's being shared by all users